vicky1997/mcdust/docs/source/inputoutput.rst

     h5dump -H data/swarms-00000.h5

-The output of the command shows us the metadata of the file :code:`swarms-00000.h5`
+The output of the command shows the metadata of the file :code:`swarms-00000.h5`

 .. code-block:: bash